Skip to content

 4. The extraction provider returned structured markdown, which Roset stored as a variant on the file.

-5. If you configured an OpenAI provider key, vector embeddings were also generated as a second variant.
+5. Vector embeddings were generated via OpenAI as a second variant.

 Roset never touched the file bytes directly -- it orchestrated the extraction pipeline and stored the resulting metadata.